Last updated on 13 May 2022

-Lately, a lot of clients are asking for GIF files of their projects to post on social media.
-You can easily move your export inside Adobe Media Encoder, select GIF, and hit that render button.
+Lately, many clients have been asking for GIF files of their projects to post on social media.
+You can quickly move your export inside Adobe Media Encoder > select GIF, and hit that render button.
 While it is easy, it doesn’t work all the time.
-There will be lots of situations where you will be asked to deliver a smaller-size file with better quality.
-This is exactly what this article will be about.
 Let us cut to the chase and jump right inside the action to see how to make a GIF with After Effects and Photoshop.

 Quick Guide on how to make a GIF with After Effects and Photoshop: